Complete Guide to Document Information API: Extract File Metadata & Properties

 --data-binary "@/path/to/your/sample.docx"

-Step 2: Retrieve Document Information
+Step 2: Extract Basic Document Information

 curl -v "https://api.groupdocs.cloud/v2.0/viewer/info" \